 The Gutenberg Diagram suggests that people are subject to a ‘reading gravity’ that goes directly from the top left of a page to the bottom right:

 Users will start at the top left of a page, and end at the bottom right of a page.
-However, they don’t do this by viewing everything: the Gutenberg Diagram suggests that users go there in a straight line.
-And to make things more complicated, the ‘Axis of Orientation’ is from left to right, making the top right area more likely to be noticed, and thus Strong, than the bottom left.
+However, they don’t do this by viewing everything: the Gutenberg Diagram suggests that users go there in a straight line, almost just scanning the page.

 Like the F-pattern, the name of the Z-pattern already gives away its meaning.
 It suggests that people view a website’s content in the shape of a Z. The pattern is also known as the inverted S-pattern: